 Manufactured in both "backgeared and screwcutting" and "plain-turning" models the Faircut lathe was made in Sheffield by the Freeman family from the late 1930s until approximately the mid 1950s.
-Although the full range of their products is unknown, one item that has come to light is a small saw bench, for mounting on a table top.
+Although the full range of their products is unknown, one item that has come to lightis a particularly well made and robust little saw bench, for table-top mounting.
 The Company were also (and still are) the maker's of "Henderson's Relish", the original factory that produced lathes on the upper floor and the relish below still stands just below Sheffield University.
 The first known advertisement for the maker appeared in "Model Engineer" during 1937 and although the dealer, Buck and Hickman, gave a very brief (and unflattering) description: FAIRCUT British 31/2-in Centre.
 Bench Machine.
 This Lathe is a reasonable tool for general work required by the Model Maker, has already created a big demand.
 Priced at £12 : 15s : 6d complete with change wheels, face plate and driver plate." - there was no accompanying illustration - that had to wait until 1938.
 The Faircut entered a crowded market with, amongst others, Drummond, Myford, Tyzack, Gamages, Zyto, Winfield, Grayson, Pools, Portass, ETA, EXE, Patrick, Willimot Ideal and Relm providing stiff competition on price and features.

 Although the "Faircut" name was used on most models (often in the form of a rather fine cast brass badge) the brand names "Truecut" and "Trainer" were also employed, the latter a seldom-found model that lacked some of the finer fittings of the regular type but fitted with comprehensive guarding and intended for school or college use.
 Although Faircut's heavier lathe was not officially called the "Senior" the smaller lathe was badged as the "Junior" and appears, from the numbers surviving, to have been the more popular of the two.
 35 inches long, with a 31/2" centre height and 121/2" between centres the gap-bed "Junior" was made in both plain-turning and screwcutting forms with an actual centre height of 319/32" (some sales literature quoted 39/16") a capacity in the gap of 91/2" and accepting 121/2" between its No. 1 Morse taper centres.
 Although of simple design the lathe was very well made, heavy (110 lbs) and finished to a standard that was not only vastly superior to that of the other Sheffield maker of small model-engineering lathes, Portass, but one that would bear comparison with machines costing several times as much (most Portass lathes had an appallingly poor finish and scrappy detailing).
 For example, on screwcutting versions of the Faircut the 14 D.P. changewheels (as on small Drummond lathes) were mounted on a proper 2-slot arm shielded by in a sheet-metal cover; the backgear guard and toolpost clamp lever were gun-metal castings, the finish of turned parts on every model was exceptional and castings properly fettled and smoothed.